 Between 1985 and 1991, I had four plays broadcast on Radio Four, Something To Scare Off The Birds, The Morning Room, The Chatelaine and The Family Hotel.
 Although I soon became intrigued by the possibilities of the medium, I never reconciled myself to the speed of radio production which, despite the excellence of the director and casts, gave me little scope to develop as a writer.

 Meanwhile, a friend had become arts editor of the Evening Standard and invited me to write occasional theatre reviews.
 I soon found myself as the paper’s deputy drama critic and, without its ever having been my intention, embarked on a career in arts journalism.
 In addition to five years at the Standard, I wrote theatre criticism for The Times, Sunday Times, Daily Mail and Sunday Express and features for a host of broadsheet papers on subjects as diverse as Sir John Gielgud and the Chippendales.
+In December 2013, I returned to theatre criticism, once again for the Sunday Express.

 My first novel, The Celibate, was published in 1993 and, soon afterwards, I gave up regular theatre reviewing to concentrate on my fiction.
 Pagan and her Parents followed in 1996.
 It was shortlisted for the Lambda award in America where it was retitled Pagan’s Father (prompting several enquiries as to when I would be bringing out the next novel in the Pagan series).
 My third novel, Easter, appeared in 2000, winning the first Waterstone’s Mardi Gras award.
 My fourth novel, Unity, appeared in 2005 and was shortlisted for the Wingate Jewish Quarterly award.
 My fifth novel, A Sea Change, appeared in 2006.
 My sixth novel, The Enemy of the Good, appeared in 2009 and was longlisted for Le Prince Maurice Prize.
 My seventh novel, Jubilate, appeared in February 2011 and my eighth, The Breath of Night, in July 2013.
 My short stories have been published in various magazines and anthologies, and my first collection, Good Clean Fun, came out in 2004.